Company setup

 Common questions

-How long does a UAE setup take on a straightforward file like the profile above?
+How long does a UAE setup take on a straightforward case like the profile above?

 Can I run the whole process remotely?